 An icon of South America, Brazil is bursting with life from the city streets to the remote corners of the Amazon Rainforest.
 While the famous and well-known streets of Rio de Janeiro are always buzzing, the country is dominated by wilderness.

 With 60% of the Amazon Rainforest within its borders, Brazil boasts the title of Planet Earth’s most biologically diverse place.
 10% of all known animal species are found within this tropical kingdom.
-With iconic animals like the toucan, capybara, pink dolphins, and more – Brazil is a top destination for nature lovers.
+With iconic wildlife like the toucan, capybara, pink dolphins, and more – Brazil is a top destination for nature lovers.

-Bem-vindos – Welcome to Brazil
+Bem-vindos – Welcome to Brazil!

 Diversity doesn’t exist only within nature in Brazil.
 The vibrant streets of the cities and towns are always overflowing with celebrations.
 Carnaval is the country’s most famous celebration, held yearly during Lent, which is observed by the Christian religion.
 The festivities are famous for their feathers, floats, and parties.